jstephensdev/ad-free-typing/README.md

 9. add date and time to rounds
 10. show or hide stats while typing
 11. docker file plus start guide
+12. can sort by lowest to highest or highest to lowest for accuracy and wpm

 ## Incomplete Features

-1. delete one stat round at a time
-2. options component display improvements
-3. more options, like non lorem ipsum sentences
-4. check localstorage size and allow for round storage up to the limit --> Browsers can store up to 5 MiB of local storage, and 5 MiB of session storage per origin.
+1. check localstorage size and allow for round storage up to the limit --> Browsers can store up to 5 MiB of local storage, and 5 MiB of session storage per origin.
 Once this limit is reached, browsers throw a QuotaExceededError exception. -https://developer.mozilla.org/en-US/docs/Web/API/Storage_API/Storage_quotas_and_eviction_criteria#how_to_check_the_available_space
-5. db connection, either mysql or postgresql
+2. db connection, either mysql or postgresql
-6. search ability

 ## Bugs